megbedell/astro-dataviz/README.md

 git clone https://github.com/megbedell/astro-dataviz
 ```

-Then go into the `astro-dataviz` directory and start a JupyterLab server:
+Then go into the `astro-dataviz` directory and start a Jupyter notebook server:

 ```
-jupyter lab
+jupyter notebook
 ```

-Click on a notebook file in the sidebar to run it.
+Click on a notebook file to run it.